 Basic income or loss per share is based on the weighted average number of common shares outstanding during the period.
 Diluted income per share includes additional common shares that would have been outstanding if potential common shares with a dilutive effect had been issued.
 Antidilutive securities represent potentially dilutive securities which are excluded from the computation of diluted income or loss per share as their impact was antidilutive.

 A reconciliation of the number of shares used for the basic and diluted income per share computations is as follows:

-reconcination of the number of shares used for the basic and under meone per share computations is as follows

-Year Ended December 31 Millions of shares 2015 2014 2013 Basic weighted average common shares outstanding 853 848 898 Dilutive effect of awards granted under our stock incentive plans 4 4 Diluted weighted average common shares outstanding 853 852 902 Antidilutive shares: Options with exercise price greater than the average market price 10 2 3 Options which ordinarily would be considered dilutive if not for being in net loss position 2 - - Total antidilutive shares 12 2 3
+Year Ended December 3 Millions of shares 2015 2014 2013 Basic weighted average common shares outstanding 853 848 898 Dilutive effect of awards granted under our stock incentive plans 4 4 Diluted weighted average common shares outstanding 853 852 902 Antidilutive shares: Options with exercise price greater than the average market price 10 2 3 Options which ordinarily would be considered dilutive if not for being in net loss position 2 Total antidilutive shares 12 2 3